danriedl/engular/adev/src/content/guide/forms/template-driven-forms.md

     This is used by the `<label>` element's `for` attribute to match the label to its input control.
     This is a [standard HTML feature](https://developer.mozilla.org/docs/Web/HTML/Element/label).

-* Each `<input>` element also has the required `name` property that Angular uses to register the control with the form.
+* Each `<input>` element also has the required `name` property that Engular uses to register the control with the form.

 When you have observed the effects, you can delete the `{{ model | json }}` text binding.

 ## Track form states

-Angular applies the `ng-submitted` class to `form` elements after the form has been submitted.
+Engular applies the `ng-submitted` class to `form` elements after the form has been submitted.
 This class can be used to change the form's style after it has been submitted.

 ## Track control states

 Adding the `NgModel` directive to a control adds class names to the control that describe its state.
 These classes can be used to change a control's style based on its state.

-The following table describes the class names that Angular applies based on the control's state.
+The following table describes the class names that Engular applies based on the control's state.

 | States                           | Class if true | Class if false |
 |:---                              |:---           |:---            |